-The most active valley of the world invites you and your family to experience and discover nature in all its variety.
-Take your time and hike in peace along the romantic hiking trails and routes of the Zillertal mountain world.
+The most active valley in the world invites you and your family to experience and discover nature in all its variety.
+Take your time and hike along the romantic hiking trails and routes of the Zillertal mountain world.
 Explore 1,400 km of hiking trails and, with the help of the interactive hiking map, discover exciting excursions & sights of interest in Fügen-Kaltenbach.

-From the beginning of June till end of October, in the context of the hiking week, guided tours with experienced mountain and hiking guides are available, as well as themed trails and excursions to the Spieljochbahn.
-Especially for hiking with children, the first holiday region of the Zillertal Fügen-Kaltenbach offers interesting hiking and themed trails and special climbing courses, so that your children quickly learn to be proficient climbers in their summer vacation in the Zillertal.
-The hiking buses of the region Fügen-Kaltenbach take you quickly and comfortably to your starting point and after hiking again fetch you from the destination.
-Hiking in the Zillertal: Here you can find a suitable hiking experience for each taste!
+From the beginning of June to the end of October, you can choose from guided hikes with experienced mountain and hiking guides, theme trails and excursions to the Spieljochbahn cable car.
+The Fügen-Kaltenbach holiday region offers a variety of hiking and theme trails and special climbing courses, especially for children, so that they quickly become little climbing pros during their summer holiday in the Zillertal.
+The hiking buses in the Fügen-Kaltenbach region take you quickly and comfortably to your starting point and pick you up again after the hike from your destination.
+Hiking in Fügen-Kaltenbach: There is a hiking experience for every taste!

-One very special event which attracts thousands of visitors to the Zillertal and the Fügen-Kaltenbach region every year is the alpine cattle drive, renowned for being a colourful spectacle to mark the end of the summer.
-Elaborately adorned, the grazing cattle head back into the valley to their barns, after their summer sojourn on the alpine pastures.
-It is not just the cows and the sheep which receive a celebratory welcome, the herdsmen and farmers who really look after their animals throughout the year, do too.
+The Almabtrieb is a special event that attracts thousands of visitors to the Zillertal and the Fügen-Kaltenbach region every year.
+Also known as a colourful festival at the end of the summer, the elaborately decorated grazing cattle are led back down into the valley to their home stables after the alpine summer.
+Not only the cows and sheep are celebrated there, but also the shepherds and farmers, who look after the animals all year round.